Icinga/icinga2-powershell-module/doc/10-Basic-Arguments.md

 ## -FullUninstallation (optional)

-This argument is only used by the function 'uninstallIcinga2Agent' and will remove the remaining content from 'C:\Program Data\icinga2' to prepare a clean setup of the Icinga 2 infrastrucure.
+This argument is only used by the function 'uninstallMonitoringComponents' and will remove the remaining content from 'C:\Program Data\icinga2' to prepare a clean setup of the Icinga 2 infrastrucure.

+Default value: **$FALSE**

+## -RemoveNSClient (optional)

+When this argument is set, the installed NSClient++ will be removed from the system as well.
+This argument is only used by calling the function 'uninstallMonitoringComponents'

 Default value: **$FALSE**